JinyuanChang-Lab/DifferentiallyPrivateHDNewsvendor/README.md

 ## Running the Scripts

-All scripts must be run from the root directory of the replication package, i.e., the directory containing `README.md`, `data/`, `results/`, `scripts/`, and `src/`.
+All scripts must be run from the root directory of the replication repository, i.e., the directory containing `README.md`, `data/`, `results/`, `scripts/`, and `src/`.